pranaysuyash/insurance_q/docs/technical/ai_and_nlp/rag_implementation.md

 -   `OPENAI_EMBEDDING_MODEL`
 -   `OPENAI_CHAT_MODEL`
 -   `LOG_LEVEL`
+-   `ENABLE_RELATIONSHIP_EXTRACTION`: Toggle for the relationship extraction feature
+-   `RELATIONSHIP_EXTRACTION_MODEL`: Specifies which model to use for relationship extraction

 ## Testing

 -   `test_openai_key.py`: Tests OpenAI API key validity and embedding model functionality directly.
 -   `test_rag.py` and `test_endpoints.py` cover general RAG functionality.
 -   `test_embedding_fallback.py` is no longer relevant for testing fallback but can be adapted to test OpenAI embedding generation within the RAG pipeline.
+-   `test_relationship_extraction.py`: New test suite for the relationship extraction functionality with various test cases.

 This detailed documentation should provide a good understanding of the RAG pipeline's architecture and behavior.